OpenNebula/docs/source/deployment/references/oned_conf.rst

 - snapshot: includes create, delete and revert actions
 - resched: includes resched and unresched actions

-The list and show operations require the USE permission; this is not configurable.
+The list and show operations require USE permission; this is not configurable.

 In the following example you need ADMIN rights on a VM to perform migrate, delete, recover... while undeploy, hold, ... need MANAGE rights: